Thank you for subscribing

 5. Backyard

-Table shows a selection of the total offences recorded as "Steal from a motor vehicle" from residential grounds or surrounding land in Victoria, for the year ending June 2025.
+Table shows a small selection of the total offences recorded as "Steal from a motor vehicle" from residential grounds or surrounding land in Victoria, for the year ending December 2025.
 Source: Crime Statistics Agency

 Shopping centre with close-up of security camera and blurred figures of people walking behind